-9.2.3 Project WS-3: SWP - Delta Conveyance Facility
+9.2.3 Project WS-3: SWP - Delta Conveyance Project

-The DCF project is led by the CDWR to improve SWP reliability.
-CVWD and DWA agreed to continue to participate in the DCF and advance funds for planning costs during 2021 and 2022.
+The DCP project is led by the CDWR to improve SWP reliability.
+CVWD and DWA agreed to continue to participate in the DCP and advance funds for planning costs during 2021 and 2022.
 In 2022, CVWD's and DWA's Board of Directors authorized funding for planning and design costs for 2023 and 2024.
-The DCF will modernize SWP conveyance facilities in the Delta and increase future long-term reliability.
-Existing natural channels currently used for SWP conveyance are vulnerable to earthquakes, sea level rise, and pumping restrictions.
-The DCF will construct and operate a new tunnel to bypass these vulnerable natural channels.
+The DCP will modernize SWP conveyance facilities in the Delta and increase future long-term reliability.
+Existing natural channels currently used for SWP conveyance are vulnerable to earthquakes, rising sea level, and pumping restrictions.
+The DCP will construct and operate a new tunnel to bypass these vulnerable natural channels.
 The new facilities will convey water from the north Delta to the south Delta operating in coordination with the existing south Delta pumping facilities.
-The planning process for the proposed DCF is moving forward.
-The Delta Conveyance Design and Construction Authority released the draft Environmental Impact Report (EIR) for public review and comments; completed the Biological Assessment and Incidental Take Permit application; identified preliminary design and engineering objectives; performed soil investigations including data collection, soil sampling, and surveys in the Delta; and conducted public engagements such as educational workshops and tribal outreach.
+The planning process for the proposed DCP is moving forward.
+In 2023, soil investigations, including data collection, soil samples and surveys, were underway in the Delta as part of the planning and design phase of the DCP.
+Also, the Delta Conveyance Design and Construction Authority (DCA) continued with community benefit programs and educational workshops.
+On December 8, 2023, the CDWR released the Final Environmental Impact Report (Final EIR) for the DCP to comply with the requirements of the California Environmental Quality Act (CEQA).
+CDWR approved the project and certified the Final EIR on December 21, 2023.

-9.2.4 Project WS-4: SWP - Lake Perris Dam Seepage Recovery Project for delivery to MWD in addition to its current allocated Table A water.
-The project consists of installing an integrated recovery well system down gradient from the face of the Lake Perris Dam that would include up to six new seepage recovery wells and a conveyance pipeline connecting the wells to MWD's Colorado River Aqueduct (CRA).
+9.2.4 Project WS-4: SWP - Lake Perris Seepage Recovery Project

+CVWD and DWA are participating in the Lake Perris Seepage Recovery Project, which is being led by the CDWR and MWD.
+This project will collect and distribute SWP water seeping under the Lake Perris Dam for delivery to MWD in addition to its current allocated Table A water.
+The project consists of installing an integrated recovery well system that would include up to six new seepage recovery wells downgradient from the face of the Lake Perris Dam and a conveyance pipeline connecting the wells to MWD's Colorado River Aqueduct (CRA).
 CVWD and DWA were invited to partner in the project with MWD, and the parties signed an agreement with CDWR in 2021 to fund environmental analysis, planning, and preliminary design.
-The project is estimated to recover approximately 7,500 AFY, with approximately 2,750 AFY for delivery to CVWD and DWA that will allocate a portion of this water to the Mission Creek Subbasin.
-This project is estimated to result in delivery of 233 AFY of water to the Mission Creek GRF in 2025 increasing to approximately 268 AFY by 2045.
-The project is proceeding as planned and the Draft Environmental Impact Report (EIR) was released in May 2021 for public comments.
-The CDWR performed geotechnical modeling for the project in 2022 and may perform additional modeling prior to the final design.
+The project is estimated to recover approximately 7,500 AFY, with approximately 2,750 AFY for delivery to CVWD and DWA, and will allocate a portion of this water to the Mission Creek Subbasin.
+This project is estimated to result in the delivery of 233 AFY of water to the Mission Creek GRF in 2025 increasing to approximately 268 AFY by 2045.
+The project is proceeding as planned.
+Currently, the CDWR is continuing to perform geotechnical modeling for the project.